CityOfPhiladelphia/mapboard/README.md

 ## Release Notes

+### 4.1.4 - 7/29/2020

+* uses @phila/vue-mapping with small fix to year dropdown in mapbox

 ### 4.1.3 - 7/29/2020

 * fixes to all libraries for final bugs in adding mapbox to mapboard